dannevesdantas/plain-helper-classes/README.md

 # Plain helper classes
-A small set of simple css classes to speed up HTML5 applications development.
+A small set of very simple css classes to speed up HTML5 applications development.

 # How to use